French – Madame Wigley

 Years 5-6: We follow the Rigolo 2 interactive scheme of work which covers school subjects & opinions, time to every quarter of an hour, food and flavours, places in town, holiday plans & activities and café role-plays.

 In December all children sing carols in French and Italian at St Mary and All Saints Church, Chesterfield, at the annual Christmas carol service.
-I am also very excited to announce that in July this year, for the first time, Year 6 children will be given the opportunity to spend a week on a residential trip to France where they can put their French language skills to the test!
+We are also very excited to announce that in July this year, for the first time, Year 6 children will be given the opportunity to spend a week on a residential trip to France where they can put their French language skills to the test!

-We use bi-lingual French/English dictionaries in class from the end of Year 2 onwards and children often ask me for the name of the particular dictionary we use.
+We use bi-lingual French/English dictionaries in class from the end of Year 2 onwards and children often ask me for the name of the dictionary we use.
 It is NOT necessary for your child to have a French dictionary at home however these are the details of the dictionary we use in school.
 It’s an age appropriate dictionary in colour with illustrations.
 Collins Primary Illustrated French Dictionary

 News from home